Tidal flats. 12x12, oil and cold wax on panel. 2017

 When the solvent evaporates the residual paint layer is waxy and can be scraped and worked very easily.

 You can use as much as you like.
 The fat over lean rule doesn't apply to cold wax paintings.
 That means you can do thin layers over thick layers.
 You can even apply the medium without any paint mixed with it.

 Why Would I want To Try It?

 It's a different painting experience.
 The paint can be applied thick or thin, and pushed around as it dries.
-It feels very different to regular oil paint: it's much less slick.
+It can be manipulated like regular oil paint, but it's much less slick.
 That means you can work it with things other than brushes.
 The painting I've show above was mostly done with a kitchen spatula (one of the silicone ones).

 I've written previously on how to make your own mediums, including wax medium.